THLfi/koronavilkku-backend/exposure-notification/README.md

 ### Database
 The service is built to use PostgreSQL database, version 12.

-The service automatically creates and migrates the schema (named `pt`) on startup, using Flyway.
+The service automatically creates and migrates the schema (named `en`) on startup, using Flyway.
 If there are incompatible migrations, the startup will fail.

 Connection parameters are given as environment variables (see above).